rsedivy/polaroids_third/README.md

 ### Node.js

 Install [node.js 18.0.0](https://nodejs.org/en/download/current/) or higher.

-*This version just came out so you probably don't have already*
+*This version just came out, so you probably don't have it downloaded even if you have node.*

 ### Download this project from github